 We’ve been extremely impressed by Nigel and Simon, both seasoned founders with an impressive track record — at Icera, Element14 and Picochip — developing complex chips and successfully bringing them to market.
 What they’re doing requires a skill set few teams in the world possess, and it was critical to our investment decision to get to know and appreciate the confidence-inspiring group of people they have brought together.

 We’re delighted today to announce Atomico is leading Graphcore’s $30m Series B funding round, and consider it highly relevant that joining the round as angel investors are several industry luminaries: Demis Hassabis of Deepmind, Greg Brockman & Ilya Sutskever of OpenAI, and notable academic and now Uber chief scientist, Zoubin Ghahramani.

-Atomico Partner Siraj Khaliq, himself a computer scientist and ex-entrepreneur, will join the board, while Atomico’s Growth Acceleration team, including Partner Niall Wass, will be on hand to support the Graphcore team as they bring the world’s first IPU to market.
+I’ll be joining the board, while Atomico’s Growth Acceleration team, including Partner Niall Wass, will be on hand to support the Graphcore team as they bring the IPU to market.